-Still, the pleasing design and pure point-and-click simplicity makes this an appealing camera to hold and use – especially for kids.
-Likewise, the app is friendly and fun to use, and enables you to add augmented reality features such as video.
-If you want an authentic retro instant camera experience that produces a modern digital photo, this is hard to beat.
+The pleasing design and pure point-and-click simplicity make this an appealing camera to hold and shoot with – especially for kids.
+Likewise, the app is friendly and fun to use and enables you to add augmented reality features such as video.
+If you want a retro instant camera experience that produces a modern digital photo, this is hard to beat.

 The Polaroid Pop is the instant camera and printer hybrid with the best set of features, but it's also the one with the biggest price tag – and the biggest body!
 A real tank of a camera, the Pop is pleasingly designed but is definitely not pocket-sized, being about as chunky as an ordinary analog instant camera.

 Like the Kodak Smile Classic, the Polaroid Pop prints larger 3.5 x 4.25-inch photographs in the classic Polaroid format (with border).
 The print quality isn't as good as the Classic, however.
-And even though Polaroid claims a 20MP sensor (which is likely interpolated, and is likely 10MP), the image quality isn't notably improved.
+And even though Polaroid claims a 20MP sensor (which is likely interpolated, and is probably 10MP), the image quality isn't notably improved.
 This is a pricey choice but if you want an instant camera that can also shoot decent video then you're not gonna find much better.

-Amazingly, despite its long history and diverse product range, Canon has never released an instant camera before.
+Amazingly, despite its long history and diverse product range, Canon had never released an instant camera.
 Thankfully, its instant camera / instant printer hybrid gets a lot of things right.
-Called the Canon Ivy Cliq+ in North America and Canon Zoemini S in Europe, it is clearly geared towards the selfie generation with its giant mirror with frame markings (which takes up a quarter of the camera's front, and I think looks pretty funky), along with an 8-LED ring light for flattering self-portraits.
+Called the Canon Ivy Cliq+2 in North America and Canon Zoemini S2 in Europe, it is clearly geared towards the selfie generation with its giant mirror with frame markings (which takes up a quarter of the camera's front, and I think looks pretty funky), along with an 8-LED ring light for flattering self-portraits.

-The resolution is slightly higher than the junior Canon Ivy Cliq / Canon Zoemini C, at 314 x 600dpi, so the prints on this model are ever so slightly better.
-However, while the Cliq+ / Zoemini S comes in slightly more serious colors, it features the same plasticky build quality, and ultimately image quality is disappointing
+The resolution is slightly higher than the junior Canon Ivy Cliq / Canon Zoemini C, at 314 x 600 dpi, so the prints on this model are ever so slightly better.
+However, while the Cliq+2 / Zoemini S2 comes in slightly more serious colors, it features the same plasticky build quality, and ultimately image quality is disappointing

 The Kodak Smile is a slim-as-a-smartphone instant camera that sports a sleek design (to me, this is the best-looking camera on this list), and uses Kodak's smaller 2 x 3-inch sticky-backed Zink paper.
-Like its bigger brother, the Kodak Smile Classic, the printing here is a cut above, as Kodak's apparently superior printing process combined with the smaller resolution produces the most pleasing results for these credit card-sized prints.
+Like its bigger brother, the Kodak Smile Classic, the printing here is a cut above, as Kodak's superior printing process combined with the smaller resolution produces the most pleasing results for these credit card-sized prints.

 The little brother of the Cliq+ / Zoemini S, there are a few key differences here on the Canon Ivy Cliq (in North American) / Canon Zoemini C (in Europe).
 Firstly, if beauty is only skin deep, this model comes in a more fun and expressive series of colors – Bumble Bee Yellow, Mint Green, Seaside Blue and Bubble Gum Pink, to be precise.
 These capture the fun, summer-loving spirit of the camera, and make them both kid-friendly and fashionably Instagrammable.